fahimahmed420/CampusPilot-client/README.md

 **CampusPilot — Your Student Life Co-Pilot**

 CampusPilot is a full‑stack web application designed to help students track class schedules, manage budgets, prepare for exams, and plan study sessions — all in one place.
-It includes **Pulse Mode**, a one‑click daily agenda generator that blends classes, urgent tasks, and focused Pomodoro sessions into a smart plan.

 ---